tatevmargaryann/Projects/README.md

 # Projects
-I collect in this repository all the different engineering projects I work on.
+I collect in this repository all different engineering projects I work on.